Outcry over Trump’s cuts to Medicare hospital payments

-WASHINGTON (AP) — As a presidential candidate, Donald Trump pledged not to cut Social Security, Medicare, or Medicaid.
+WASHINGTON (AP) — As a presidential candidate, Donald Trump promised not to cut Social Security, Medicare, or Medicaid.
+Trump later went back on his Medicaid promise, and now he’s being criticized for steep Medicare payment cuts proposed in his new budget.

-Once in the White House, Trump reneged on his promise not to cut Medicaid for low-income people.
-Now he’s being criticized for steep Medicare payment cuts to hospitals proposed in his new budget.
+The budget calls for $845 billion in spending reductions to Medicare over 10 years, mainly by cutting future payments to hospitals and other service providers.
+Medicare now costs about $650 billion a year, and spending is expected to rise sharply as the baby boom generation goes into retirement.

-The head of a major hospital association says in a blog that the impact on care for seniors would be “devastating.”
+House Speaker Nancy Pelosi told The Associated Press on Tuesday that the budget embodies long-standing Republican ambitions “to make Medicare wither on the vine.”

 Most Read Business Stories